Skip to content

 - metrics: Dict containing metrics from probe_paths (REQUIRED)

-- ctx: ChartContext for saving figures (REQUIRED)
+- ctx: ChartContext for metrics and run context (REQUIRED)

 - Returns: None (void function)